Lauren Colucci, General Manager

 Roger McDonough, Producer, News Host

-Roger McDonough was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
-He holds an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
-A practiced freelance print and radio journalist, Roger joined our news team after several years in the nonprofit world.
+Roger has an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
+A practiced freelance print and radio journalist and Salt Lake City native, Roger provides local news weekday mornings and hosts Behind the Headlines.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
-E-mail him in English or Spanish at email@example.com.
+E-mail him in English or Spanish at firstname.lastname@example.org.

 Steve Williams, Jazz Host

-Steve Williams has a lifelong love of jazz.
+Steve has a lifelong love of jazz.
 His father was a horn player in New York, performing with American jazz legends Charlie Parker, Gene Krupa and Joe Venuti, among others.
 A 35-year veteran of public radio, Williams is a champion of the local jazz scene and a legend in his own right – having interviewed the likes of Sonny Rollins, Herbie Hancock, and Lionel Hampton, and emceeing jazz festivals around the United States.
-Starting October 18, 2015, tune in every Sunday evening from 6pm to 10pm for Jazz Time with Steve Williams.
-The program will predominantly focus on music but will also include interviews, live performances, history, and a local jazz and musical calendar of events.
-You can e-mail him at email@example.com.
+Tune in every Sunday evening from 6pm to 10pm for Jazz Time with Steve Williams.
+You can e-mail him at firstname.lastname@example.org.